MHathorn/beam_update_2309/beam_model_training/configs/README.md

 **codes:** A list of strings representing different categories or types in the experiment.
 For the current scope of the BEAM project this defaults to "Background" and "Building".

-**dirs:** A dictionary defining various directory paths used in the experiment.
-Each key represents a specific type of directory, and its value is the path relative to the root directory.
-For example, "eval" points to the sub-directory [ROOT_DIR]/eval.
+**seed:** An integer value used for random seed setting, ensuring reproducibility.

+**root_dir:** The root directory for the experiment data, e.g., "F:/ethekwini".

 ## Data Settings

 **erosion:** A boolean value (true or false) indicating whether erosion is applied in the data processing step.

-**root_dir:** The root directory for the experiment data, e.g., "F:/ethekwini".

-**seed:** An integer value used for random seed setting, ensuring reproducibility.

-**test:** A dictionary containing test-specific parameters.
-Currently, it includes:

-**model_name:** The name of the model file used for testing, e.g., "U-Net_20231218-1843.pkl".

-**test_size:** A float representing the proportion of the dataset to be used for testing, e.g., 0.2.

 **tile_size:** An integer defining the size of the tiles used in the experiment, e.g., 512.

 ## Model Settings

+**model_version:** The name of the model file used for testing, e.g., "U-Net_20231218-1843.pkl".

 **train:** A dictionary containing training-specific parameters, such as:

-**architecture:** The architecture of the model, e.g., "U-Net".
+- **architecture:** The architecture of the model, e.g., "U-Net".

-**backbone:** The backbone network used, e.g., "resnet18".
+- **backbone:** The backbone network used, e.g., "resnet18".

-**epochs:** An integer indicating the number of training epochs, e.g., 30.
+- **epochs:** An integer indicating the number of training epochs, e.g., 30.

-**loss_function:** Specifies the loss function used.
+- **loss_function:** Specifies the loss function used.
 It can be a string or None.

+- **early_stopping**: Specifies whether early stopping is applied to the model training.

+- **pretrained**: Indicates whether the a pretrained model version is provided in the pretrained/ directory.

 **training:** A boolean value (true or false) indicating whether the model is in the training phase.